Institution code: H12

 Not sure which course is right for you?
 Try our Course Comparison tool to compare modules taught on different courses.

 The year-long placement period, in your third year, may be undertaken on either a progressive livestock farm in the UK or abroad or within the animal health, breeding or feed industries in the UK.
 Examples of employers include Dalehead Foods, Advanced Ruminant Nutrition, For Farmers, Holstein UK and Daylesford Organics.
+Agriculture students from a family farm wishing to undertake a farm placement are required to work at least 50 miles from their home farm and are not usually normally permitted to return to previous employers.

 Several commercial scholarship opportunities linked to placement are available to apply for with sponsoring companies paying a significant amount towards the course fees of successful applicants.